What’s Happening with Residential Construction in Asheville?

 Between 2000 and 2010 the city [Asheville] saw 21.1% growth as the city continues to grow and modernize.
 Recent estimates show that the population is up almost 9% since the last census taken in 2010, indicating that this mountain city still has a lot of growing to do in its future.

 While the construction and real estate markets have cooled down from the high flying markets in 2016 and 2017, these latest reports indicate a real estate market that is still healthy with some room to grow devoid of any major problems on a national level.
 When we look at these real estate market numbers compared with the Buncombe County area population growth which is projected to be between 12-18% when looked at from the years 2010-2020, we see a market that is still competitive for buyers looking for their next home in the area.

 What Should Buyers in the Asheville Real Estate Market Do?

-What does all this data mean to buyers in the Asheville/Buncombe real estate markets?
-If you are potential buyer you should form a plan and a team.
-First formulate your team.
+What does all this data on residential construction mean to buyers looking at homes for sale in Asheville?
+If you are a potential buyer you should form a plan and a team.
+First, formulate your team.
 What is a real estate team?
 Your real estate team will consist of your Asheville buyers agent, your Asheville home inspections professional, your mortgage broker, and a great real estate attorney.
-All of these professionals bring a unique set of skills to the real estate buying experience to make sure you establish a realistic budget, find a home in the neighborhood you desire, insure that your dream home is not hiding lots of problems, and then finally that the seller can pass the buyer clean title.
+All of these professionals bring a unique set of skills to the real estate buying experience to make sure you establish a realistic budget, find a home in the neighborhood you desire, ensure that your dream home is not hiding lots of problems, and then finally that the seller can pass the buyer clean title.
 By choosing the right team you can get a leg up on other buyers by being able to rapidly act on properties and close on time.